 They can be found year-round as they are hardy birds with thick coats.
 They are black, white, and blue with long-tail feathers and distinctive calls.

-Their favorite foods are grubs, and this is the main reason why they are digging up your lawn.
+Their favorite foods are grubs, which is why they are digging up your lawn.

 You can find magpies around suburban and urban areas.
 This is the reason why people regard them as pests.
 They can cause a lot of harm to gardens as they eat plants and dig in the lawn for insects.